 The Environmental Services area has various environmental policies, adapted to the activity and legal requirements of each geographical area.
 These include the company's commitments to improving energy efficiency, protecting the environment, and preventing pollution.
 Likewise, FCC Medio Ambiente's Environmental Policy is especially committed to the incorporation of technologies and RD&I that reduce the negative environmental impact and provide competitive advantages.

-The Water area has formalised an Integrated Policy, covering the company's commitments in environmental, energy and quality matters.
-It encompasses the comprehensive management of water as a resource, the proper administration of quality control laboratories, waterworks concessions and the development of treatment plants, with continuous improvement being the cross-cutting objective of all these principles.
+The Water area has forma the company's commitm quality matters.
+It encomp ment of water as a reso quality control laboratorie development of treatment ment being the cross-cutt